List of foreign East Bengal FC players: 1947–1996: Post-independence era

 In the 50s, during the reign of Pancha Pandavas, East Bengal signed Pakistani internationals Masood Fakhri and Riasat Ali in 1952.
 During his first season with the club, Fakhri helped his side win the Calcutta Football League, DCM Trophy and the Durand Cup.
 Fakhri scored the winning goals in his first two matches against East Bengal's biggest rivals, Mohun Bagan, and became a fan favourite among East Bengal supporters.
 Fakhri was part of the East Bengal side to play tournaments and friendly matches in Romania and the Soviet Union.
 In 1953, the Pakistan Football Federation (PFF) prohibited Pakistani players from playing in India without a permit, but East Bengal still fielded Masood Fakhri and Niaz Ali, stating they had received permission from the PFF.
 On 3 October 1953, in the 1953 IFA Shield final against the Indian Cultural League (I.C.L.) on the third replayed final, Masood Fakhri scored for East Bengal and the game ended in a 1–1 tie.
 The I.C.L. team lodged a complaint with the Indian Football Association (IFA) immediately after the match against East Bengal over their fielding the Pakistani players.
 On 11 October 1953, the IFA announced I.C.L. as the winners of the IFA Shield after East Bengal failed to produce a written permit for the Pakistani players from the PFF.
 The IFA suspended the East Bengal club from all football activities until 31 December 1954.
 East Bengal challenged this decision and took the IFA to court after receiving a letter from the PFF president, Dr. A. M. Malik on 25 October 1953, and had their suspension revoked.
-A few more Pakistani internationals like Tarapada Roy, Jamil Akhtar, Sumbal Khan, Abdul Haq, Moosa Ghazi, Masoodul Hassan Butt, etc. played for the club in the mid-50s, with Moosa becoming the first foreign player to score 100 goals in Kolkata football.
+A few more Pakistani internationals like Tarapada Roy, Jamil Akhtar, Sumbal Khan, Abdul Haq, Moosa Ghazi, Hussain Killer, etc. played for the club in the mid-50s, with Moosa becoming the first foreign player to score 100 goals in Kolkata football.
 Moosa was the top scorer of East Bengal in 1956 and 1957 and scored a brace against Mohun Bagan in the 1957 Durand Cup final.